syncfusion-content/wpf-docs/wpf/DoubleTextBox/Restriction-or-Validation.md

 ## Validate Invalid Value

 You can use the [ValidationValue](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextbox~ValidationValue.html) property to compare the value of the `DoubleTextBox` with a specific value.
-If the value of `DoubleTextBox` is not equl to the `ValidationValue` property, the `DoubleTextBox` will be perform some operation.
+If the value of `DoubleTextBox` is not equal to the `ValidationValue` property, the `DoubleTextBox` will be perform some operation.
 This is achieved by the [InvalidValueBehavior](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextbox~InvalidValueBehavior.html) property.

 It includes the following three behaviors,